kubedb/docs/docs/guides/mssqlserver/migration/databasemigration.md

 **Azure SQL Managed Instance** <br>

 Azure SQL Managed Instance works similarly with a public or private endpoint.
-Use the `sa` user credentials for the migration.
+Use the administrator login you selected when the instance was deployed — Managed Instance does not create a default `sa` login.
+This login is a member of `sysadmin`, so the standard `sys.sp_cdc_enable_db` procedure and `autoEnableCDC: true` both apply.

 See the official [AWS RDS SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html) docs for more details.